 The strategic partnerships with each of our individual in house projects are invaluable.
-For our Drinx app which we plan to launch in the fall of 2021, we have collaborated with a well-known, long term New York City restaurateur and club owner, Lesly Bernard.
+For our Drinx app, which we plan to launch its Alpha version in the fall of 2023, Beta by winter 2024, and commercial launch in Spring 2024, we have collaborated with a well-known, long term New York City restaurateur and club owner, Lesly Bernard.
 His knowledge and market experience will allow New York City to be our base city in the Drinx service and expand from there.
 Bernard will consult and advise on the development of the look and feel of the app and will participate in the launch of the app in each city.
 He will lead project management and will be active in the marketing of the service.
-In exchange for his time and efforts, Bernard has agreed in principal to take a minority equity position in the Drinx app.
-For our Rooster app We have agreed to bring Antin on Brand Ambassador in exchange for his efforts and access helping market the Rooster product.
-Antin will develop a line of hair care products that we will include in the Rooster product catalog.
-He will use his best efforts to help introduce and market the product line to her celebrity clientele and associates, which includes top male stars from film and television, and his product line will exclusively be available on Rooster.
-He will advise on design and other aspects of marketing and will allow us to use his marketing materials to sell Rooster product.
-In exchange for his time and efforts, Antin received stock.
-We are also negotiating to bring in additional brand ambassadors and influencers including Natalia Bruschi
+In exchange for his time and efforts, Bernard has agreed in to take a minority equity position in the Drinx app.
+We are negotiating to bring in additional brand ambassadors and influencers including Natalia Bruschi.

-We have also engaged an IR/PR team to help create marketing campaigns and create editorial content for each of our businesses as we launch. and soon OfficeHop and have paused the marketing campaign for B2BCHX to allow gloabal factory orders to re-establish themselves post pandemic. .
-We are currently in a soft launch of Rooster using with a well-timed and placed marketing campaign and plan to re-ignite the B2BCHX model and launch OfficeHop this fall
+We have also engaged an IR/PR team to help create marketing campaigns and create editorial content for each of our businesses as we launch.
+And soon OfficeHop and have paused the marketing campaign for B2BCHX to allow global factory orders to re-establish themselves post pandemic.
+We are currently in a soft launch of Rooster using with a well-timed and placed marketing campaign and plan to re-ignite the B2BCHX model and launch OfficeHop this fall.